 In 1994, imec's departments for solar cells and for silicon processing were the first to receive an ISO 9001 certificate.
 The first ISO 9001 certificate for the whole of imec Belgium was awarded by SGS in 1997.
 Since 2005, the audits have been done by Kiwa Belgium NV.

 Imec’s policy on research integrity focuses on stimulating 'good research practices'.
 Some clear definitions are helpful and necessary.

-The 'codes of conduct' at a Belgian and European level are our reference framework.
+The 'code of conduct' at European level is our reference framework.

 Imec has installed a Commission on Scientific Integrity (CSI), which is responsible for imec's policy on research integrity.
 This Commission also deals with cases of possible research misconduct, such as plagiarism, falsification or fabrication of data.
 The procedure for dealing with research integrity problems can be found here.